 Because I don't trust the reader to look up Luke 14:17-24 -- knowing you, you probably don't even have a bible! -- or to click on a link to the passage, I will give you a condensed version:

 "A man was giving a big dinner party and had sent out many invitations.
 At dinnertime, he sent his servant with a message for his guests, 'Please come, everything is now ready.'
 [Those invited] began . . . to excuse themselves.
 [The excuses were about buying, inspecting and test-driving stuff including land, oxen and women.]

 "When the servant came back, he reported this to his master.
-The master was angry and said to him, 'Go out quickly in the streets and alleys of the town, and bring me in the poor and the crippled and the blind, and the lame."
-[They show up, but there's still room for more.]
+The master was angry and said to him, 'Go out quickly in the streets and alleys of the town, and bring me in the poor and the crippled and the blind, and the lame.'"
+[They show up, but there's still room for more, so the host continues:]

 Well, that sure didn't help solve the prayer question.
 When I was a child, my spiritual mentors gave me a few ways to lower my expectations about prayer power when, for example, I prayed that Adlai Stevenson would defeat Eisenhower.
 Their teachings helped me become more realistic about the results of sending out prayers to an invisible God "up there," so maybe they will help you.

 For example: "God always answers our prayers, but sometimes the answer is 'no.'" That being the case, why not tell me 'no' before I go to great lengths to lace my prayers with rhetoric, including pathos and logos, then delivering them eloquently just prior to hitting the sack?
 I thought this was bullshit, really.

 Also, when the "no's" started adding up, I figured I could just as easily not get what I wanted without wasting time asking for it first.